-The Macau Civil Code - An English Partial Translation
+The Macau Civil Code - A Partial English Translation

 This text is a partial English translation of the Civil Code of the Macau Special Administrative Region of the People’s Republic of China.
 The Macau Civil Code was approved by Decree-Law no. 39/99/M, of August 3, just a few months before the transfer of sovereignty over Macau from Portugal to China.